srgrr/gombinatorics/README.md

 ## ⚠️ Friendly Warning ⚠️
 This library is still WIP.
 It started as a side-quest for something I'm working on.

+Immediate TODOs:
+- Add `IFunctions` accepting channels, so they can also take *generators*

 # Example

 ```go